 - 1 tablespoon fresh thyme leaves

-- Add the mushrooms and the remaining 2 tablespoons of butter to the pan increase the heat to high.
+- Add the mushrooms and the remaining 2 tablespoons of butter to the pan and increase the heat to high.
 They will release a lot of liquid when they begin to cook.
-After about 10 minutes, once most of the liquid has disappeared from the pan, reduce the heat to medium, season with the remaining ½ teaspoon of salt and pepper, and cook until the mushrooms have browned, about 5-10 minutes more.
+After about 10 minutes, once most of the liquid has disappeared from the pan, reduce the heat to medium, season with the remaining ½ teaspoon of salt and pepper, and cook until the mushrooms have browned, about 5-10 minutes more.2 lb mushrooms

 - Add the wine and thyme leaves to the pan and bring it to a boil.
 Scrape any brown bits off the bottom of the pan.
-Add the chicken back to the pan, skin side up, and quickly reheat.½ cup dry white wine, 1 tablespoon fresh thyme leaves
+Add the chicken back to the pan and quickly reheat.½ cup dry white wine, 1 tablespoon fresh thyme leaves